ANCSLEEP BLOG

 Why Alaskan Winters Can Be Bad for Sleep

-Much of the year in Alaska, we live in either the extreme darkness or extreme lightness.
-These extreme lighting conditions affect our lives in many different ways:
+Much of the year in Alaska, we live in either extreme darkness or extreme light.
+These extreme conditions affect our lives in many different ways:

 Read More